 Beena Babu is an educationalist who has penned articles on school curriculum.
 Poetry was a medium that she explored using while working with students through meaningful integration of science and language.
 Her purposeful documentation of the teaching-learning process proved to be useful educational resources.
 Initially her writing drew from her vast professional experience with teachers as her primary audience.
 Some of her articles have been featured in newspapers.
 Gradually there was a shift towards writing poetry based on ideas that sparked off her creativity.
 She hopes to have a compilation of her poems completed soon.

 A Master’s degree in English literature helped Beena in critically analyzing the classics and imparting knowledge to the children.
 Intensive travelling and residing at different parts of the country not only widened her perspective but also inspired her to understand the intricacies of the complex mind and social relations at large.

 Life has been one roller-coaster ride where highs and lows have been dealt with equanimity and profound serenity.
 Apart from being an educationist, she enjoys writing poems, short stories, articles and blogs.

-Bimal Chadha, a masters in Biochemistry, has had a long stint with the media in the management stream.
+Bimal Chadha, a Master in Biochemistry, has had a long stint with the media in the management stream.
 An aficionado of vintage music and movies, he is an avid reader and occasional writer.
-The nephew of the legendary actor Shyam, he is currently engaged in writing a book on his Uncle.
+The nephew of the legendary actor Shyam, he has authored a book on his Uncle which is currently under editing.
 He also freelances and writes about true incidents from his life and experiments with fellow human beings.